On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Theoretical motivation

 These relations had been confronted with phenomenology in Ref.~\cite{Butenschoen:2014dra} by taking CO LDMEs from several available NRQCD-fits of $J/\psi$ production, converting $J/\psi$ LDMEs to $\eta_c$-ones and predicting the $\eta_c$ transverse-momentum spectrum, which can be compared with the measurement by LHCb~\cite{Aaij:2014bga,Aaij:2019gsn}.
 The firm result of this investigation is, that LHCb data are perfectly compatible with predominantly direct production of $\eta_c$ via CS ${}^{1}S_0^{(1)}$-state.
 The feed-down from $h_c$ has been found to be negligible and addition of CO-contributions leads to overestimation of high-$p_T$ cross-section by more than order of magnitude above experimental data.
 This findings suggest the significant violation of VSRs for $\eta_c$ LDMEs, since CO contributions for $\eta_c$ are of the same order as for the $J/\psi$ (Tab.~\ref{tab:LDME-VSRs}) and corrections to the HQSS relations are of higher-order in $v$.
 Nevertheless, in Refs.~\cite{Zhang:2014ybe,Han:2014jya} it was shown that it is possible to improve the description of the $J/\psi$ and $\eta_c$ cross-sections as well as $J/\psi$-polarization in common LDME fits compatible with the HQSS-relations if one discards the data with $p_T<7$ GeV from the fit.
 However, besides the fact that there is no explanation for such a high value of the $p_T$-threshold within the NRQCD-factorization formalism, tensions in the data description either remain or are newly introduced: The CS LDME values fitted in Ref.~\cite{Zhang:2014ybe} differ from those obtained from potential models or decay widths, while the LDME fit of Ref.~\cite{Han:2014jya} still leads to significant transverse $J/\psi$ polarization at higher $p_T$, see also related Ref.~\cite{Shao:2014yta}.

-Comparing the CEM and NRQCD-factorization formalisms to each-other, one finds~\cite{Bodwin:2005hm}, that CEM can be understood as NRQCD-factorization without $v^2$-suppression between $S$-wave CS and CO LDMEs, disregarding the Tab.~\ref{tab:LDME-VSRs}.
-This kind of picture is also clearly disfavored by recent studies of $J/\psi$ pair-production in NRQCD~\cite{Lansberg:2019fgm,He:2019qqr,He:2015qya} and CEM~\cite{Lansberg:2020rft}, which show, that the bulk of the double-$J/\psi$ cross-section is explained by double-${}^3S_1^{(1)}$ CS-state production~\cite{Lansberg:2014swa,Lansberg:2013qka}, while the CEM prediction, dominated by CO states of $c\bar{c}$-pair, fails to describe the data.
+Comparing the CEM and NRQCD-factorization formalisms to each-other, one finds~\cite{Bodwin:2005hm}, that CEM can be understood as NRQCD-factorization without $v^2$-suppression between $S$-wave CS and CO LDMEs.
+This suppression is characteristic for NRQCD, see Tab.~\ref{tab:LDME-VSRs}.
+The absence of the suppression is also clearly disfavored by recent studies of $J/\psi$ pair-production in NRQCD~\cite{Lansberg:2019fgm,He:2019qqr,He:2015qya} and CEM~\cite{Lansberg:2020rft}.
+These studies show that the bulk of the double-$J/\psi$ cross-section is explained by double-${}^3S_1^{(1)}$ CS-state production~\cite{Lansberg:2014swa,Lansberg:2013qka}, while the CEM prediction, dominated by CO states of $c\bar{c}$-pair, fails to describe the data.

 Concluding our mini-review of heavy-quarkonium production theory we emphasize, that neither CEM, nor NRQCD-factorization in its pure form can describe all available data on heavy-quarkonium production and polarization, and probably some hybrid of this two models should be constructed.
 Presently, the study of the heavy-quarkonium production mechanism is an active field of research, with new approaches, such as subleading-power fragmentation~\cite{Kang:2011mg} and soft-gluon factorization~\cite{Ma:2017xno,Li:2019ncs,Chen:2020yeg}, being proposed recently.